U.S. Equal Opportunity Employment Information (Completion is voluntary)

 Individuals seeking employment at Vimeo are considered without regards to race, color, religion, national

-origin, age, sex, marital status, ancestry, physical or mental disability, veteran status, or sexual orientation.
+origin, age, sex, marital status, ancestry, physical or mental disability, veteran status, gender identity, or sexual orientation.
 You are being

 given the opportunity to provide the following information in order to help us comply with federal and state Equal Employment